 After breakfast, pick you up and start our trip to El-Fayoum Oasis and on to Wadi El-Hitan.
 El-Fayoum oasis is around 100 km southwest of Cairo.
 Our first stop is by ake Qarun for a morning coffee and the beautiful open scenery of the lake and Qatrani mountain behind.

 Continue our trip to Wadi El-Hitan.
-We arrive at Wadi El-Hitan around 11:30 am to start our tour by visiting the open-air museum which is a short walk track with some whales’ fossils displayed where they were originally unearthed.
+We arrive at Wadi El-Hitan around 11:30 am to start our tour by visiting the open-air museum, a short walk track with some whales’ fossils displayed where they were originally unearthed.

 Lunch in Wadi El-Hitan restaurant.

-After lunch, continue our tour in Wadi El-Hitan by visiting the Climate change and fossils museum which is a small museum that accommodated some of the whales’ fossils and other marine fossils that were found in the valley.
+After lunch, continue our tour in Wadi El-Hitan by visiting the Climate change and fossils museum, a small museum that accommodated some of the whales’ fossils and other marine fossils found in the valley.
 The fossils are 40 to 200 million years old!
 We then leave Wadi El-Hitan and continue our trip to Mudawara mountain which is overlooking the lakes of Rayan valley and the mountains of the Magic lake.
 Proceed to Wadi El-Rayan to see the waterfalls & possibly immigrating birds.

 Transfer back to Cairo to your location address.